-22 23 THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM-BLY, DO ENACT AS FOLLOWS:

-Section 1.
+- Section 1.
 Short title.
-This act shall be known and may be cited as the "New York Stem Cell Research Institute act".
+This act shall be known and may be cited as 2 the "New York Stem Cell Research Institute act". - S 2.

-S 2.
 Legislative intent.
-Millions of children and adults suffer from devastating diseases or injuries that are currently incurable, including cancer, diabetes, heart disease, Parkinson's disease, spinal cord injuries, blindness, Lou Gehrig's disease, HIV/AIDS, mental health disorders, multiple sclerosis, Huntington's disease, and more than seventy other diseases and injuries.

-Recently, medical science has discovered a new way to attack chronic diseases and injuries.
-The cure and treatment of these diseases can potentially be accomplished through the use of new regenerative medical therapies including a special type of human cells, called stem cells.
-These life-saving medical breakthroughs can only happen if adequate funding is made available to advance stem cell research, develop therapies, and conduct clinical trials.

-Unfortunately, the federal government is not providing the adequate funding necessary for the urgent research and facilities needed to develop stem cell therapies to treat and cure diseases and serious injuries.
-This critical funding gap currently prevents the rapid advancement of research that could benefit millions of New Yorkers.

-- S 3.
+Millions of children and adults suffer from devastating diseases or injuries that are currently incurable, including cancer, diabetes, heart disease, Parkinson's disease, spinal cord injuries, blindness, Lou Gehrig's disease, HIV/AIDS, mental health disorders, multiple sclerosis, Huntington's disease, and more than seventy other diseases and injuries. - Recently, medical science has discovered a new way to attack chronic injuries.
+The cure and treatment of these diseases can diseases and potentially be accomplished through the use of new regenerative medical therapies including a special type of human cells, called stem cells.
+These life-saving medical breakthroughs can only happen if adequate funding is made available to advance stem cell research, develop thera-15 pies, and conduct clinical trials. - Unfortunately, the federal government is not providing the adequate funding necessary for the urgent research and facilities needed to develop stem cell therapies to treat and cure diseases and serious injuries.
+This critical funding gap currently prevents the rapid advancement of research that could benefit millions of New Yorkers. - S 3.
 New York Stem Cell Research Institute. a.
-There is hereby created an institute to be known as the New York Stem Cell Research Institute, which shall have the following purposes: - 24 (1) To make grants and loans for stem cell research, for research 25 facilities, and for other vital research opportunities to realize thera-
+There is hereby created 21 22 an institute to be known as the New York Stem Cell Research Institute, 23 which shall have the following purposes:

-EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [] is old law to be omitted.

-LBD07803-01-1
+LBD03578-01-3

-S. 2784 2
+S. 1249 2

-pies, protocols, and/or medical procedures that will result in, as speedily as possible, the cure for, and/or substantial mitigation of, major diseases, injuries, and orphan diseases.
+(1) To make grants and loans for stem cell research, for research facilities, and for other vital research opportunities to realize therapies, protocols, and/or medical procedures that will result in, as speedily as possible, the cure for, and/or substantial mitigation of, major diseases, injuries, and orphan diseases.